 provides information about key enrollment dates, registration deadlines and observed holidays for current and upcoming semesters.

-It will take at least 3 semesters to finish the program because Screenwriting 1 through 3 must be taken in consecutive order, and you must successfully complete one before you can be allowed in the next one.
-If you start in a Fall semester, you will have to continue through the following Spring and Fall semesters to finish.
+It will take at least 4 semesters to finish the program, because the courses must be taken in consecutive order and you must successfully complete one before you can be allowed in the next one.
+If you start in a fall semester, you will have to continue through the following spring and fall and another spring semester to finish.
 While we offer summer courses, they are not the advanced classes.

 Your workload and time commitment will depend on how many courses you take during a semester.
 Onsite courses are 1 hour 50 minutes.
 Most classes meet in the evenings, from either 6:00pm to 7:50pm or 8:00pm to 9:50pm, once a week.
 We also offer most of our courses online.
 Our Fall and Spring semesters run for 15 weeks and the Summer session has classes twice a week for seven-and-a-half weeks.